norrisng/FcomServer/README.md

 python3 main_api.py
 ```
 If you want to have both run in the background, you'll have to set them up as a service on your operating system.

+As is the case with any Flask API, please use a production server to serve the FCOM API.
+My implementation uses `gunicorn`, but you can use anything, really.

 To get out of the virtual environment: